envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

     curl -s 'https://registry.hub.docker.com/v2/repositories/library/debian/tags/' | jq -r '."results"[]["name"]'

 ### Creating an image from a running container
-running a container named `enve-alpine-test` and get a shell inside
+running a container named `enve-alpine-test` and get a shell inside of the running container

     docker container run -it --name enve-alpine-test alpine:3.10 /bin/sh

-install ping utils in the running container
+install the `ping` utility in the running container

     apk update && apk add iputils

-ping `yahoo.com` from the container
+execute a ping command against `yahoo.com` from the running container

     ping -c 5 yahoo.com